arjunmalik09/Object-Recognition/README.md

 The training is done using extracted features(after applying pca on them).
 Tuning finds best gamma,C and components(for pca).

-4. #### Testing in Detection.ipynb)
+4. #### Testing (in Detection.ipynb)
-a)Using the test image annotation for boxes, test features are found.
-Classification report is made. b)Using test images, detection boxes are printed to files which are name as comp3_det_className. c)Detection files can be used to generate precision recall graps after submission to PASCAL VOC.
+* Using the test image annotation for boxes, test features are found.
+Classification report is made.
+* Using test images, detection boxes are printed to files which are name as comp3_det_className.
+* Detection files can be used to generate precision recall graps after submission to PASCAL VOC.